Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Methodology

 \section{Methodology}

-While GPM has proven effective in centralized continual learning, extending it to federated settings poses major challenges.
-FOT \citep{bakman2024FOT} offers an early adaptation by having clients share layer-wise intermediate activations, which the server uses to extract core bases.
+While GPM has proven effective in centralized continual learning, extending it to federated settings introduces both optimization and privacy challenges.
+FOT \citep{bakman2024fot} offers an early adaptation by having clients share layer-wise intermediate activations, which the server uses to extract core bases.
 However, this approach raises significant privacy concerns, as such activations can be exploited in gradient inversion attacks \citep{geiping2020inverting, chen2024recovering}.
 It also introduces substantial communication overhead due to the high dimensionality of the transmitted activations.

 FOT performs standard local training on client devices and applies orthogonal projections to the global model update $\Delta \mathbf{W}^{(t)} = \sum_{k=1}^{K}p_{k}^{(t)}\Delta \mathbf{W}_{k}^{(t)}$ to mitigate feature interference across tasks.
-However, since local models are not trained with orthogonal constraints, this mismatch can degrade performance.
+However, since local models are not trained with orthogonal constraints, this mismatch can lead to significant performance degradation under heterogeneous client data.
 Moreover, like most GPM-based methods, FOT assumes task identities are known during inference, which is unrealistic in many real-world deployments.
 In contrast, FedProTIP avoids both task ID reliance and the collection of intermediate activations, yet delivers strong performance under task-agnostic inference.